HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 ### Indirect resellers in `ads.txt`

-The [`ads.txt`](https://iabtechlab.com/ads-txt/) file is a standardized format that allows websites to specify which companies are authorized to sell or resell their digital ad space within the complex landscape of programmatic advertising.
+The <a hreflang="en" href="https://iabtechlab.com/ads-txt/">`ads.txt`</a> file is a standardized format that allows websites to specify which companies are authorized to sell or resell their digital ad space within the complex landscape of programmatic advertising.
 Companies can be listed as either direct sellers or indirect resellers.
 Indirect resellers, however, can leave publishers - sites hosting the ads.txt file - more vulnerable to ad fraud because they offer less control over who purchases ad space.
-This vulnerability was exploited in 2019 by the so-called [404bot scam](https://www.fraud0.com/resources/ads-txt/), resulting in millions of dollars in lost revenue.
+This vulnerability was exploited in 2019 by the so-called <a hreflang="en" href="https://www.fraud0.com/resources/ads-txt/">404bot scam</a>, resulting in millions of dollars in lost revenue.

 {{ figure_markup(
   content="77.2%",